-The acquisition cost (by invoice to the provider) plus 50%; or
+- > The acquisition cost (by invoice to the provider) plus 50%; or - > The usual and customary price charged to the general public.

 Reimbursement for items of DME provided by a not-for-profit facility will be made at the facility's acquisition cost.